 Headphones: Thin hotel walls and noisy plane passengers are inevitable, so come prepared and pack a pair of noise-cancelling headphones that can easily plug into your phone or iPod (we use wireless ones).
 I also always carry a couple sets of earplugs for sleeping in noisy accommodation or on the plane!

 Dramamine Non-Drowsy Naturals: Better than any generic ginger chews on the market, Dramamine Non-Drowsy Naturals contains the clinically-tested ginger dosage required for preventing and treating motion sickness common on planes, boats, and windy drives.

 Scott and I both suffer from motion sickness on rocky boats and flights, but we’re hesitant to take something that is going to make us drowsy.
 I tried these Non-Drowsy Naturals on a recent trip to Kauai –during a zodiac tour of the notoriously choppy Na Pali coast as well as a bumpy helicopter ride — and I did not feel a hint of nausea!
 These are our new go-to motion sickness pills and it’s something I will not leave home without.

 Hand Sanitizer: Don’t overestimate your immune system; the last thing you want on your vacation is to catch a cold.
 Hand sanitizer, or antibacterial hand wipes, should be compact and easy to stash in your carry-on.

-Reusable Water Bottle: Leave it empty as you pass through security in the airport, of course, but carrying a water bottle with a filter attached will save you money regardless of where you fly!
+Reusable Water Bottle: Leave it empty as you pass through security in the airport, of course, but carrying a reusable water bottle with a filter will save you money regardless of where you fly!
 No more shelling out money for bottled water or worrying about catching an illness internationally.